-In this post we want to share with you our itinerary about what to see in New York in 4 days and how to get around the city by bicycle.
+In this post we want to share with you our itinerary about the places to visit in New York in 4 days and how to get around the city by bicycle.
 If you are going to visit NY in a not very cold season, the bicycle is the best option to not miss detail and enjoy it in a different way.
 In addition, you can even cross from Manhattan to Brooklyn and Williamsburg by bike.
 Something we recommend 100%.
 Below we share with you our itinerary and the areas we decided to visit on foot and by bike, without using public transport.

 Places to visit in New York in 4 days